RebeccaVandeWater/fs-journal/notes/12-sql.md

   - AUTO_INCREMENT means that the id's will automatically increment in the database, so that they are always unique and they will not need a complicated id.
   - To write a default value, you can write something like BOOLEAN DEFAULT true.
   - SMALLINT UNSIGNED says how big the integer can be (how many bytes can be stored) and UNSIGNED states that it has to be a positive number
+  - ENUM is the type for enums, and in order to create them you would write them like this:
+    - category ENUM('misc', 'cats', 'dogs', 'gachamon', 'games') DEFAULT 'misc'

 #SECTION - Using SQL data in C#